WHAT TO WEAR TO A POLO MATCH

 Keep it casual at grass roots Polo matches

-White jeans and a polo shirt is a smart casual look for local polo
+White jeans or chinos and a polo shirt is a smart casual look for local polo

 Jeans and a smart casual blazer makes a versatile look